tarwn/lessthandot-hugo/blogs/content/posts/2015-12-19-how-i-hire-developers.md

 ## Step 0 – The Criteria

 We evaluate candidates between each step of the process.
-A single “No” at any stage, from anyone involved in the process is all it takes to decide the fit is not there.
+A single "No" at any stage, from anyone involved in the process is all it takes to decide the fit is not there.
 We interview a lot of amazing people, but not all of them are a good fit for this specific team.

 From the Phone Screen forward, we always commit to a date and time we will provide feedback.
 People are important to us, so we make the commitment to limit stress on the candidate (we have all been there before, wondering if we would get a call and when).

 ## Step 1 – The Introduction

 First, you have to find us somehow.
 We do work with a couple recruiters, so that's one possible introduction path.
 We also have job ads cleverly hidden in the careers section of our website (though they were in drastic need of a redo).
-We also meet people at events and have the occasional referral (more in a minute on why these are “occasional”).
+We also meet people at events and have the occasional referral (more in a minute on why these are "occasional").

 We typically had 4 job ads listed at a time, not because we were looking for 4 people, but because we are looking for awesome people and wanted to outline our expectations at different stages of experience.
 The next experiment was going to be be trying to crush all of this down into one ad that was shorter than the original 4 but still reflected the gradient of experience and responsibilities we expect when looking at a candidates experience and salary expectations.